 “[William Miles], ship-rigged (S), copper-sheathed (sC) in 1816 (16), Master Williams, 323 tons, two decks (default, not stated), built at Bristol, 2 years old, owner Miles&Co, 17 foot draught when loaded, survey port Bristol (Br), sailing to Jamaica (Jamai), class A1 surveyed in 1816, amended in margin to class A1 surveyed in Sep 1817”

-These register entries confirm Farr’s account.
+These two register entries would have been read by Farr and included in his account.
 The larger William Miles was built in 1808.
 The smaller William Miles was built in 1816.
 Both were launched ship-rigged and not barque-rigged.
 There was no mention of any rebuilding in 1816.
 It also demonstrates that both vessels existed simultaneously in 1818, sailing in different oceans.
 The one-ship story appears to be incorrect in every detail.

 Further evidence for two vessels comes from the burial in Jamaica of a seaman from the “William Miles of Bristol” at Hanover Old Church on 3 Mar 1816 (source online burial indexes).
 She would barely be back in Bristol again before May, leaving only a few months for the completion of the smaller 1816 vessel.
 This ship at Jamaica in March 1816 can be identified from contemporary Lloyds Registers as the larger 1808 William Miles making one of her last trips to the West Indies for Miles&Co before being sold in 1817, while the new smaller 1816 vessel was being built at the shipyard in Bristol as a replacement in the Miles&Co fleet.

 Additional evidence for the two-ship story is provided by Bateson (1959) and MacGregor (1985).
 Bateson, p.
-260, listed the William Miles arriving at Van Diemens Land on 29 July 1828 with a convict transport, recording a vessel of 581 tons, built in 1808, class E1.
-The tonnage of the 1808 William Miles was revised by 4 tons from 577 to 581 in 1820, following repairs (source: Lloyds Registers for 1819-1821, 1828).
+260, listed the William Miles arriving at Van Diemens Land on 29 July 1828 with a convict transport, recording a vessel of 581 tons, built in 1808, class E1 (the tonnage of the 1808 William Miles had been revised by 4 tons from 577 to 581 in 1820, following repairs, recorded by Lloyds Registers for 1819-1821 and 1828).
 Double-checking the Lloyds Registers again for 1828 and 1829 confirms Bateson’s details, except that he gave the ship type as a barque (but no source reference) while the register still has ship-rigged.
 MacGreggor, pp. 115-117, described the 1808 vessel first – 577 tons, built at Bristol, 3 decks, sold in 1817.
 He included some shipyard drawings, that also show details like ten open ports, long straight sides, flat and vertical without tumblehome, resulting in a bluff (less sharp) bow.
 The main deck was lined with rails rather than bulwarks.
-Like Bateson, he described the 1828 convict transport “sailing under barque rig”, again without documentary support.
-MacGregor also explained that this William Miles had ample armament, explaining that well-armed and built for speed, some ships could be authorized to sail alone, while most were slow cargo-carriers that sailed in convoys for protection.
+Like Bateson, he described the 1828 convict transport “sailing under barque rig”, again without citing documentary support.
+MacGregor also noted that this William Miles had ample armament, explaining that well-armed and built for speed, some ships could be authorized to sail alone, while most were slow cargo-carriers that sailed in convoys for protection.
 MacGregor went on to describe the 323 ton 1816 William Miles, warning against confusing the two vessels.

 Pictures of the William Miles